MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/security-compliance.md

 For more information related to IRM, see [Email encryption](/purview/email-encryption).

-Lo learn more about restricting access to content by using sensitivity labels to apply encryption, see [Restrict access to content by using sensitivity labels to apply encryption](/purview/encryption-sensitivity-labels).
+To learn more about restricting access to content by using sensitivity labels to apply encryption, see [Restrict access to content by using sensitivity labels to apply encryption](/purview/encryption-sensitivity-labels).

 > [!NOTE]
 > Double Key encryption is not supported in New Outlook.